 Many aspects of the life insurance business require providers to process documents of various types, most of them unstructured.
-Processes including underwriting, servicing, claims processing, and regulatory compliance all require humans to read myriad documents and extract relevant information for input into downstream processing systems.
+Processes including application intake, underwriting, servicing, claims processing, and regulatory compliance all require humans to read myriad documents and extract relevant information for input into downstream processing systems.
 Such processes are both time-consuming and prone to error, making them ripe for automation.

 Historically, data entry teams read each document and input relevant data into a downstream life insurance processing system.
 Data entry, of course, is a time-consuming, labor-intensive, monotonous job, not to mention prone to error – making it a candidate for automation.

 But given the information to be collected varies for each applicant, and that it comes in different formats from multiple sources, it’s all but impossible to come up with a single RPA template that covers all possible variations.
 Similarly, it would be impractical, and exceedingly expensive, to try to come up with templates for each type of document that may be involved in the process.
 That makes RPA of limited use in life insurance underwriting.

 Related content: How intelligent automation speeds up insurance underwriting and claims processing